 The dietetics degree program also prepares you to earn the needed verification to apply to an accredited dietetic internship after graduation — the next step to becoming a registered dietitian.
 The Department of Sociology, Social Work, and Family Sciences will provide guidance and resources to help coach you through the dietetic internship application process.

 International students or students already with a bachelor's degree can also earn a Verification Statement for the Dietetics program.
 Step-by-step information about how to apply can be found in the PLNU course catalog.

 PLNU’s DPD program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, (312) 899-5400.
 ACEND has established Standards of Education which accredited programs must meet and include knowledge, skill and competency requirements.

 The Commission on Dietetic Registration will require a minimum of a master’s degree to take the credentialing exam for registered dietitians beginning on January 1, 2024.

-State authorization is a formal determination that PLNU is approved to conduct educational activities regulated by that state or U.S. Territory.
-PLNU is not required to obtain state authorization in every state or U.S. Territory, and the university has opted at this time not to seek authorization in certain states and U.S. Territories.
+State authorization is a formal determination by a state or U.S. Territory that PLNU is approved to conduct activities regulated by that state or U.S. Territory.
+PLNU is not required to obtain state authorization in every state or U.S. Territory, and the university has opted at this time not to seek authorization in some states.
 Additionally, PLNU meets the criteria for exemption from authorization in certain states.

 Professional Licensure or Certification